Bishop Damien Mead

 Bishop Mead holds a Diploma in Theology and a Fellowship in Theology from Victoria College, London.
 In October 2020 he had conferred upon him an Honorary Doctor of Divinity (Hon.DD) by the Johann Heinrich Pestalozzi Christian University, in Miami, Florida, USA.
 He is a long-standing member of the British Institute of Directors.

 He is a Life member of the Royal Society of St George, A Life Member of The Society for the Protection of Unborn Children and a Life Member of the Guild of All Souls.
-He is a member of the Constitutional Monarchy Association and serves as Chairman of the Kent Group.
-He is also a Member of the Royal British legion and a supporter of the Royal National Lifeboat Institute.
+For 25 years, until May 2024, he served as Chairman of the Kent Group of the Constitutional Monarchy Association. Â He is also a Member of the Royal British legion and a supporter of the Royal National Lifeboat Institute.

 In August 2021 he was appointed an Officer in the Order of St George and in January 2022 was informed by the Grand Prior that he was to be elevated to Knight of the Order.
 The investiture was duly held in May 2022 in Rochester Cathedral.